ctsit/sofa/README.md

 Addtionally, see [collaborating with renv](https://rstudio.github.io/renv/articles/collaborating.html) for instructions on how to collaborate with renv.

 ### Data
-The data was acquired from the University of Florida Integrated Data Repository (IDR) and is not accessible for public use due to PHI restrictions.
+The data is not accessible for public use due to PHI restrictions.
 For developers that have been granted access to this data please contact [James Wynn](james.wynn@peds.ufl.edu), [Philip Chase](pbc@ufl.edu) or [Laurence James-Woodley](lawjames1@ufl.edu) for access to the `sofa_inputs_and_outputs` folder.
 Once access has been granted copy the contents of the input folder to [./input](./input) to allow the analytic tools to run without modification.

 ### Package Build
 Build the `sofa` package included in this repo. either by running R CMD INSTALL --preclean --no-multiarch --with-keep.source . at the root of the repo or using RStudio's Build features.